 Does development always eliminate gender discrimincation?

-Naila Kabeer scrutinises the thinking behind this year’s Nobel prize-winning methodology in development economics.
+Naila Kabeer scrutinises the thinking behind the recent Nobel prize-winning methodology in development economics.

 The 2019 Nobel Prize in Economics was awarded to three leading proponents of randomised control trials (RCTs) for pioneering a rigorous methodology for evaluating development interventions and contributing to a new development economics – so-called randomista economics.